Skip links

 FUN FACT…

-In Spanish-speaking countries, there’s a character named “Jaimito” who is a small and quite mischievous boy that continually asks silly questions and plays pranks on people.
-In many Spanish jokes and puns, you will be hearing this name very often.
+In Spanish-speaking countries, there’s a character named “Jaimito” who is a small and quite mischievous boy who continually asks silly questions and plays pranks on people.
+In many Spanish jokes and puns, you will hear this name very often.
 You can also hear of Pepito, Benito, Toto, Pedrito or Johnny.

 – ¿Tienen libros sobre el cansancio?